SpaceTeam/ortools/README.md

    conda activate ortools
    ```

-3. If you are a developer, install the package in editable mode with pip.
+3. Install the package with pip.
+If you are a developer, install the package in editable mode.
 If not, leave out the `-e`
    flag for a normal installation.
 In editable mode, all changes to the source files are immediately
    reflected in your environment, so you don't have to reinstall/update the package after changes.